FishGoddess/logit/README.en.md

 ### 🥇 Features

-* log to anywhere that can be wrote.
-* support time rolling file.
+* level-based logging, and there are four levels to use

 ### 🚀 Installation